 Many motorsailers have a lot more space than a sailboat because of the typically large deckhouse and hull shape.

 The motorsailer shown above has a very large deckhouse and a relatively small sailing rig.

 It has a tremendous amount of living space below and would be a very comfortable liveaboard.

+Note the Bimini Top over the cockpit and the inflatable dinghy on davits.
 It is all decked out in red ribbons to celebrate Christmas aboard at Burnt Store Marina near Punta Gorda, Florida.

 Most marinas are delightful places to be during the holiday season.
 Liveaboards can be very creative with their decorations.

-By Mike Miller, Copyright 2012-2017 Living-Aboard.com
+By Mike Miller, Copyright 2012-2022 Living-Aboard.com